carbon-language/carbon-lang/mlir/docs/PassManagement.md

-An additional flag may be passed to `PassManager::enableCrashReproducerGeneration`, and specified via `pass-pipeline-local-reproducer` on the command line, that signals that the pass manager should attempt to generate a "local" reproducer.
+An additional flag may be passed to `PassManager::enableCrashReproducerGeneration`, and specified via `mlir-pass-pipeline-local-reproducer` on the command line, that signals that the pass manager should attempt to generate a "local" reproducer.
 This will attempt to generate a reproducer containing IR right before the pass that fails.
 This is useful for situations where the crash is known to be within a specific pass, or